tenthpenn/wallheardle/README.md

 The code for this project is remixed from the [Taylor Swift Heardle](https://taylor-swift-heardle.glitch.me/).

+FYI: I am not a web developer.
+If you find a bug or want to help improve the code (or if you just have a question), DM me on [Instagram](https://instagram.com/emilyomgee) or [Twitter](https://twitter.com/eggtartemily).

 ### How to create your own custom Heardle
 1. Create a Glitch account.
 2. Remix this project (or another existing custom Heardle project on Glitch) and rename the project to what you want the game link to be (e.g. artist-heardle).